If you’re confused about what is a blog, how it works, and if this is something YOU would want to do – you’ve come to the right place!

 - A way to meet others and connect

 Basically, anything you can think of.
-Blogging for beginners is very open to your creativity.
+Use your creativity!

 Here’s the rub though, if you want to make money blogging there are certain types of blog posts you should be writing.
 You can learn more about this in our post: